 9. Return along Chester St until the intersection with Teneriffe Drive, a dress circle of grand houses with fantastic views.
 Number 37, again the grandest of them all (although hard to get the impact from the street) is ‘Teneriffe House’ (circa 1865) which was once the ‘manor’ of the whole estate up here, standing solitary on the hill in the most commanding of all positions until it was subdivided.
 Its other claim to fame was that in 1925 Charles Chauvel, the famed Brisbane filmmaker, used it as a setting for a black and white silent movie about a girl who came to Brisbane seeking excitement.

 10. Just past Teneriffe House on the other side of the street is a steep set of stairs – take them to the bottom and follow the little road till the T-intersection with Gibbon St then turn right.
-At the T-intersection with Chermside St turn left then when Chermside St ends if in need of a cuppa cross the road to Tea Chests tea lounge and around the corner to find Brisbane's only Swiss chocolatier otherwise take a sharp left into Florence St along which Sourced Grocer is a cafe providore that is a local institution and worth a stop.
+At the T-intersection with Chermside St turn left then when Chermside St and after that take a sharp left into Florence St along which Sourced Grocer is a cafe providore that is a local institution and worth a stop.

 11. The trees lining Florence St are over a century old and an old brick Monier Ventilation Shaft from pre-sanitation days stands half hidden on the footpath near the little terrace of cafes at the base of the Paddys Market building.